mbroz2/quarkus-workshop-langchain4j/docs/docs/workshop-environment.md

 **Note: 2641 lab students should skip this step!!!**

-Open a new Chrome browser on your laptop.
+Open a new Chrome browser on your Windows desktop.
 The homepage will take you to the [IBM TechZone](https://techzone.ibm.com/){target="_blank"} website.
 From there, log in with your email credential.

 Go to `My Events`, select `Tuesday`, and enter `Lab 2640` in the search box to open the lab.